 Due to working under a Black Belt, a Green Belt typically doesn’t directly direct an entire project.
 Instead, they tend to assist in problem solving efforts or take the lead on a portion of the project.
 This will often involve working with the data that Six Sigma projects rely on – including creating charts and tracking progress.

 Many Green Belts are also working towards their Black Belt accreditation.

 A lot of Green Belts won’t spend all of their work time on Six Sigma projects.
 Commonly, they’ll spend around 50% on these projects, although it could be as low as 25%.

-How Do Six Sigma Green Belts Interact with Six Sigma Black Belts?
+How do Green Belts interact with Black Belts?

-How Can Becoming a Six Sigma Green Belt Help Your Career?
+How Can a Six Sigma Green Belt Help Your Career?